Your scale gives you one number.

 From a scan (DEXA, SECA, InBody, Evolt) or a clinical estimate.
 Most accurate option.

 Not sure?
 Pick "Balanced."
-It is the right choice for most people most of the time.
+Right for most people most of the time.
 You can switch later.

-Not sure?
-Most people do best on 3 days/week.
-Start there.
-You can move to 4 days after 4 to 6 weeks once it is a habit.
+From Kevin: I lift 4 days.
+Most people do best on 3 to start.
+Move up after 4 to 6 weeks, once it is a habit.

 Built from your inputs.
-Adjust anytime in settings.
+Sourced math.
+Change anything anytime under Protocol in the nav.

 SECA reports L. DEXA reports lb.
 About 1 L visceral equals 0.5 lb.